DavidRueter/opsstream/docs/index.rst

 The following steps can be followed to get Service Broker working again in the event that a problem arises.

     #.
+EXEC opsstream.spsysServiceBrokerMessageCounts
+    Minimally invasive / read-only.
+Peek at the number of conversations in the Service Broker queues.
+Note that this returns "Conversation Counts".
+Conversations from completed messages are not immediately purged...so these counts do not always reflect the actual number of unprocessed messages in queue.
+Still, this will give you an idea of the volume of messages.

+    #.
 EXEC opsstream.spsysServiceBrokerReset @HardReset = 0, @ClearMessages = 0
     Minimally invasive.
 Simply stops and restarts each queue.
 Will not delete any messages, and will not disrupt any users or any aspects of the system.